-1. In 2D Grid Module, select Rotate button and rotate the watershed as shown in the following figure.

-2. In the project explorer, under the 2D Scatter Data folder, click on Stream sediment flux and toggle through the time steps as seen in the properties window.
-Most of the sediment fluxes are associated with the runoff events, so you should expect to see something whenever there a storm or whenever you see a considerable peak in the outflow hydrograph.
+- 1. In 2D Grid Module, select Rotate button and rotate the watershed as shown in the following figure. - 2.
+In the project explorer, under the 2D Scatter Data folder, click on Stream sediment flux and toggle through the time steps as seen in the properties window.
+Most of the sediment fluxes are associated with the runoff events, so expect to see something whenever there is a storm or whenever there is a considerable peak in the outflow hydrograph.

 3. These animations can be exported as Google Earth animation.
-This is optional step and you may export .kmz animation if you want.
+This is an optional step.
+Export .kmz animation if desired.